-- Formal policies related to Health and Safety, Anti-Discrimination, Diversity, and Human Rights; - Data privacy and security polices and related issues; - Supply chain standards; - Polices related to workplace incidents (including record keeping /statistics); - Social related complaints/claims/enforcement actions associated with employees or key stakeholders; - Material complaints and/or any litigation regarding how the company conducts its business;

-- Assessment of any community relations projects, education and/or social awareness relating to the company's services/products; - Policies and procedures related to customer welfare, product safety and exposure to social impacts; and - Adherence to local minimum wage standards.
+- formal policies related to Health and Safety, Anti-Discrimination, Diversity, and Human Rights; - data privacy and security polices and related issues; - supply chain standards; - polices related to workplace incidents (including record keeping /statistics); - social related complaints/claims/enforcement actions associated with employees or key stakeholders; - material complaints and/or any litigation regarding how the company conducts its business; - assessment of any community relations projects, education and/or social awareness relating to the company's services/products; - financial inclusivity, i.e., helping customers that are underserved by traditional channels. - policies and procedures related to customer welfare, product safety and exposure to social impacts; and - adherence to local minimum wage standards.